Implementing async-await syntax using delimited continuations

 can use the exact same code for every monad, just change the definition of

-.
+.then and pure.
 You can use this code to ease the

 implementation of monadic parser combinators, promises (which is just, as we